AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the inputs are not integers, or the base is less than 2.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized over both arguments.
 If both arguments are lists, the result is a list of lists of digits.

 ### `binary` (`Ƃ`, `1 -> 1`)

 Convert an integer to a list of binary digits in reverse order.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.